General Ledger Exceptions report

 The General Ledger Exceptions report is generated from the General Ledger Summary.
 It shows transactions that are out of the ordinary based on other transactions in the same account.
 You can't run this report directly from Report Center.

-- Generate the General Ledger Exceptions report
+Run the General Ledger Exceptions report

-- Export your report
+Customize your report

 The General Ledger Exceptions report is generated directly from the General Ledger Summary based on the period that the report is for.